Not your traditional congee recipe

 Thomas cuisine chef Phil sydenstricker shows us how to make congee using kombucha-infused quinoa and a tangy persimmon asian pear chutney

 Congee is a traditional Chinese rice porridge made by simmering rice in broth and adding savory proteins.
 This winter, our chefs wanted to focus on offering new recipes featuring whole grains which led them to think creatively about this classic dish.
 Chef Phil and Registered Dietician Ali Christensen chose to make their congee into a tangy breakfast item featuring quinoa simmered in kombucha for the porridge base, then topped it with a persimmon Asian pear chutney and crunchy sesame seed cashews.
 This balanced breakfast offers health benefits of kombucha and quinoa, flavor and sweetness from the chutney, plus protein to keep you feeling satisfied.
-We hope you enjoy this video and free recipe to try during your holiday season.
+We hope you enjoy the video below and free recipe to try during your holiday season.

 what are the benefits of quinoa